ekerejosh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 means that you need to create a function that calculates and returns the length of a substring that is a prefix of a given string.
 4. strpbrk
 Write a function that searches a string for any of a set of bytes
+5. strstr
+Write a function that locates a substring.